Orwell Astronomical Society (Ipswich)

 Theme: Moon, Mars, Jupiter and Saturn.

-On Friday evening, the anticipated 30 visitors did attend.
-The weather kept dry with clear patches of sky and all visitors got at least one look at the planets Mars, Jupiter and Saturn and towards the end of the evening, the Moon.
-The visitors were all very interested and asked many questions of the members present.
+On Friday evening, the anticipated 30 visitors attended.
+The weather was dry with clear patches of sky and all visitors enjoyed at least one view of the planets Mars, Jupiter and Saturn and, towards the end of the evening, the Moon.
+The visitors were all very interested and asked many questions.
 All the members who helped during the evening agreed that the evening had been a great success and had been worth the effort.

 Sunday night was again clear and although not as popular as Saturday, nevertheless some 130 visitors arrived.